DimitrisTzakas/enigma-machine-simulator/README.md

 - The code is preserved in original style and is educational, not production-grade.

 ## Credits

 Original Project (2017) by Dimitris Tzakas.
 Updated for Python 3 compatibility in 2026.

+**Image credits:** historical Enigma photographs are from Wikimedia Commons.
+Please verify each file's licence and add the author/licence line here before publishing.